welly091/reading-notes/401ReadingNotes_1.md

 [Beginners Guide to Big O](https://rob-bell.net/2009/06/a-beginners-guide-to-big-o-notation)
 > This website demonstrate what Big O is.
 It is very straight forward and easy to understand what that is.
 Big O is very important for whiteboard interview.

+O(1): Execute in the same time

+O(n): Performance will grow linearly and in direct proportion to the size of the data.

+O(N^2): Performance proportional to the square of the size of the input data set.

+O(2^N): Growth doubles with each addition to the data set. e.g. Fibonacci numbers.

+O(log N): Iterate halving of data like binary search tree.

 [PyCon 2015](https://www.youtube.com/watch?v=_AEJHKGk9ns)

 >This video is like a review for me.
 It demonstrates hole basic concepts of Pythons and how to use Python.